 Parallel operation of the generation equipment with the normal source is permitted as long as the requirements of Article 705 are met.
 Traditional automatic transfer switches (ATS) are not designed to permit parallel operation of generation equipment and the normal source.
 Therefore, traditional ATS need not comply with Article 705.
-However, certain ATS configurations are intentionally designed to briefly (for a few cycles) parallel the generation equipment with the normal source.
+However, certain ATS configurations are intentionally designed to briefly (for a few cycles) parallel the generation equipment with the normal source upon load transfer from generator to normal source.
 This load transfer can occur with minimal disturbance or effect on the load.
 Transfer switches that employ this type of paralleling must comply with Article 705.